 Korean Skin Care for Acne: A Popular Celebrity Acne Solution

-Korean skin care for acne is a popular treatment among many celebrities with acne and among common folk like the rest of us too.
-The Korean skin care system involves 10 steps and focuses on prevention through gentle treatment.
+Korean skin care for acne is a popular treatment among many celebrities with acne, and among common folk like the rest of us, too.
+The system involves ten steps and focuses on prevention through gentle treatment.

-An oil cleanser is the first step because it helps remove your makeup from the day.
+An oil cleanser is the first step because it helps remove your makeup of the day.
 Makeup on its own doesn’t cause acne, but when it builds up in the pores it can lead to blackheads and whiteheads, so it’s important to remove it at the end of every day.
-In the morning you can simply wash your face with plain water, but in the evening make sure to start with an oil cleanser.
+In the morning you can wash your face with plain water 🚿, but in the evening make sure to start with an oil cleanser.

 The next step is a water-based cleanser to help clear away any sweat or dirt that has accumulated during the day or throughout the night.
-Although acne is not caused by dirt or sweat, they certainly don’t help.
-This cleanser should be used every morning and night.
+Although acne is not caused by dirt and/or sweat, they certainly don’t help.
+This cleanser should be used every morning and night 🌙.

-Toner is meant to clear away any residue left behind by these cleansers and exfoliators to make your skin as fresh and open as possible to all the treatments to follow.
+Toner is meant to clear away any residue left behind by these cleansers and exfoliators 🧴.
+It also restores the pH of your skin and improves skin tone.
 It’s important to get a toner that is water-based rather than alcohol-based in order to best protect your skin.
 Toner should be applied every morning and night.

 Depending on which site you read, you may see this fifth step listed as either an essence or a serum.
-At one point, there was a difference between the two, with essences being less concentrated with acne treatment ingredients, but today essences are much stronger and are basically synonymous with serums.
-Whichever name you prefer, this step is meant to help actually treat your acne.
-Look for ingredients like hyaluronic acid, rice extract, or yeast, and use this step both morning and night.
+At one point, there was a difference between the two, with essences having less concentrated acne-treatment ingredients.
+However, today’s essences are stronger and are basically the same as serums.
+Whichever you prefer, this step is meant to help actually treat your acne.
+Look for ingredients like hyaluronic acid, rice extract, or yeast, and use this step both morning ☀️ and night.

-An ampoule is a concentrated acne treatment for your acne that should contain great acne-fighting ingredients, like tea tree oil, vitamin A, or vitamin C (though be careful with the vitamin C if you have dark skin, since it has been known to cause light spots).
+An ampoule is a concentrated acne treatment that should contain great acne-fighting ingredients, like tea tree oil 🍃, vitamin A, or vitamin C (though be careful with the vitamin C if you have dark skin, since it has been known to cause light spots).
 This step should be used every morning and night if you have stubborn acne, but once your skin starts to clear up, one evening application is best.

-The Korean skin care routine doesn’t only focus on reducing acne, it is also an anti-aging process, which is why an eye cream is applied every morning and every night.
-Acne typically doesn’t appear around the eyes, but fine lines and wrinkles do.
+The Korean skin care routine doesn’t only focus on reducing acne.
+It is also an anti-aging process, which is why eye cream is applied every morning and every night.
+Acne typically doesn’t appear around the eyes 👁️, but fine lines and wrinkles do.
 Hydrating eye creams containing ingredients like honey and collagen can help prevent them.

-The last step in the Korean beauty routine is sunscreen to protect it from harmful UV rays and skin damage.
-This step is only necessary in the morning, and make sure you find an oil-free sunscreen to avoid clogging pores.
+The last step in the Korean beauty routine is sunscreen to protect skin from harmful UV rays ☀️ and skin damage.
+This step is only necessary in the morning—and make sure you find an oil-free sunscreen to avoid clogging pores.

-If you can’t afford this many products or don’t have the time to apply them all, you can always stick to the most vital steps using the Exposed Skin Care system.
+If you can’t afford this many products or don’t have the time to apply them all, you can always stick to the most vital steps using the Exposed Skin Care System 🏆.
 Our Basic Kit includes a Facial Cleanser, a Clearing Tonic, an Acne Treatment Serum, and a Clear Pore Serum to cover the basics of good acne skin care.
-Our products combine natural ingredients like tea tree oil, green tea extract, and aloe vera with scientific ingredients like salicylic acid, benzoyl peroxide, and sulfur to create treat your skin gently while still fighting acne.
+Our products combine natural ingredients like tea tree oil, green tea extract, and aloe vera with scientific ingredients like salicylic acid, benzoyl peroxide, and sulfur in order to treat your skin gently while still fighting acne.